 The rich Montenegrin history, culture and traditions are in Kotor Old Town.
 You’ll find buildings dating back hundreds of years such as medieval Churches, Palaces and Cathedrals.
 In addition, it also has various boutiques and trade shops, and even a museum.
 The Kotor Old Town is the most well preserved medieval urban entity in all of the Mediterranean!
 It is also important to mention that the Old Town of Kotor is a UNESCO World Cultural Site.

 Heading to Kotor’s Old Town, and exploring the streets, with so many things to do, is a great way to learn about Montenegro’s rich and complicated history.
 With this, you leave more informed and aware than when you arrived.
+And a visit to Kotor should absolutely be part of your Montenegro itinerary in general.

 It is important to have a thorough guide in place for exploring the Kotor Old Town to ensure you don’t miss out on any of the charm and magic it holds.
 Let’s get into it.